This post is also available in:

 Have never seen a bento being sold inside a typical train station in Tokyo before?
 It is because you are looking at the wrong place!

 If you ride the bullet train in Japan, you will notice a train bento menu for the area you are heading for.
-Notably, the menus are renewed every day; there are thousands of train bento varieties around the country.
+Notably, the menus are renewed daily; thousands of train bento varieties are around the country.
 How exciting is that?

 Better plan a domestic trip around Japan, pack your bag, discover the remote stations and try these Eki-ben out!

-The Eki-ben or “bento station” is the meal trays available inside train stations and even on trains in Japan and Taiwan.
-You may think there is nothing exceptional, but yet they are so popular and also sought after because many cities offer preparations based on local specialties.
+The Eki-ben, or “bento station”, is the meal trays available inside train stations and even on trains in Japan and Taiwan.
+You may think there is nothing exceptional, yet they are so popular and sought after because many cities offer preparations based on local specialties.

 1. Seafood Bento: Ika no Sumoguri @Hachinohe Station, Aomori

-This seafood Eki-ben represents the best of Japan ocean cuisine, including scallop, salmon roe, shredded mackerel, and salmon, with a finishing touch of a gorgeous “Ikameshi.”
+This seafood Eki-ben represents the best of Japanese ocean cuisine, including scallops, salmon roe, shredded mackerel, and salmon, with a finishing touch of a gorgeous “Ikameshi.”

 2. Touge no Kamameshi (Gunma)